 Written in 1995, this book is an invaluable resource for learning how to sell products that are either intangible or solve obscure but universal problems.

-Overall an excellent choice for those wanting to learn about solution selling and how they can use it in their business.
+Overall, it is an excellent choice for those wanting to learn about selling solutions and how to use them in their business.
 So expect to receive a comprehensive guide that gives you all the relevant information you need to know about Solution Selling.

 3. The Solution Selling Fieldbook: A Practical Guide to Real-World Solutions

-If you’re looking for Solution Selling books that have a fresh take on the sales approach, then this is the perfect book.
+If you’re looking for Solution Selling books with a fresh take on the sales approach, this is the perfect book.

-Overall, in this book, they explore an up-to-date version of the solution sales methodology to suit the modern business world.
+Overall, this book explores an up-to-date version of the solution sales methodology that suits the modern business world.

 4. The New Solution Selling